But the JET Program also pays 50,000 yen more than your typical English conversation school.

 The Ministry of Foreign Affairs, Public Management and Education jointly run this program.
 The idea behind the program is basically allowing junior high school and senior high school Japanese to learn English and get a higher degree of cultural interface with foreigners.
 This is what separates the JET Program from other language teaching experiences that focus just on learning languages.

 It also creates a tight hiring window.
 Which brings us to the next topic.
 Getting hired...

 What They’re Looking for at The JET Program

-If you want to teach with Jet, you need a university degree, or be qualified to teach at primary/elementary schools in the U.S. or get these qualifications by July 1st (through the completion of at least a 3-year education/teacher training program for elementary, middle, or high schools in the U.S.)
+If you want to teach with Jet, you need a university degree before applying to the program or get these qualifications by July 15th the departure time.

 Recent university graduates are also heavily favored in the hiring process, so if you’re not a recent grad, there are greener pastures elsewhere.

 Just like most teaching jobs overseas run by the major chain schools, youth, energy and a desire to experience Japan, heavily outweigh teaching or educational credentials.
 The whole thing about JET is the program being a youth to youth cultural and language exchange.

 Participants are stationed throughout Japan’s 47 prefectures.
 Like most large chain schools , Assistant Language Teachers positions (or ALTs, as they are called,) can’t choose where you will work, so it’s hard to say where you could wind up.
 Being stationed in a very rural location is a very real possibility - keep this in mind.
 Click here for a list of participating countries, how many make the cut, application interview do's and don'ts and a whole lot more!

 Salary and Benefits